NetApp/trident/README.md

   server.
 This only works when Trident runs as a pod in a Kubernetes cluster with service accounts enabled.
 * `-k8s_api_server <insecure-address:insecure-port>`:  Optional; however,
-  either this or `-k8s_pod` must be to enable Kubernetes support.
+  either this or `-k8s_pod` must be used to enable Kubernetes support.
 When specified, Trident will connect to the Kubernetes API server using the provided insecure address and port.
 This allows Trident to be deployed outside of a pod; however, it only supports insecure connections to the API